Turkish hip-hop

-Turkish hip hop refers to hip hop music produced by members of the Turkish minority in Germany, and to a lesser degree by hip hop artists in Turkey.
+Turkish hip-hop refers to hip-hop produced by members of the Turkish minority in Germany, and to a lesser degree by hip-hop artists in Turkey.
 The Turkish minority, called the Turks, first drew inspiration from the discrimination and racism they received while living as migrant workers in Germany in the 1960s.
-Turkish hip hop uses Arabesk music, a folk style that finds its roots in Turkey during the 1960s, and is influenced by the hip hop music of America and Germany.
-Album artwork, lyrical content, and the Turkish language are used by hip hop artists to express their uniquely Turkish identity.
+Turkish hip-hop uses Arabesk music, a folk style that finds its roots in Turkey during the 1960s, and is influenced by the hip-hop music of America and Germany.
+Album artwork, lyrical content, and the Turkish language are used by hip-hop artists to express their uniquely Turkish identity.

-The first Turkish hip hop album was recorded by the Nuremberg, Germany group King Size Terror in 1991.
-Islamic Force (now known as KanAK) is often recognized as the beginning of Turkish hip hop.
-Turkish hip hop is still used as an outlet for many who feel marginalized as Turks living in German society.
+The first Turkish hip-hop album was recorded by the Nuremberg, Germany group King Size Terror in 1991.
+Islamic Force (now known as KanAK) is often recognized as the beginning of Turkish hip-hop.
+Turkish hip-hop is still used as an outlet for many who feel marginalized as Turks living in German society.